-We support the current law that allows a farmer to determine whether he or she will provide a buffer zone for schools, day care centers or nursing homes to be developed adjacent to his or her property.
+We support the current law that allows a farmer to determine whether he or she will provide a buffer zone for schools, day care centers or nursing homes developed adjacent to his or her property.
 Additionally, schools, day care centers, nursing homes and hospitals must bear the financial losses incurred to crop and agricultural landowners by the establishment of the buffer zone.

-Developers should be required to provide the mandatory buffer zones created by new development adjacent to agricultural land.
-(2017)
+Developers should be required to provide buffer zones adjacent to agricultural land.
+(Amended 2021)